-The quantity of the value provided is owned by the author of the order, and the quantity of the value required is the minimum expected in exchange.
-The quality provided must be different from the quality required.
+The value provided is owned by the author of the order, and the quantity of the value required is the minimum expected in exchange.
+Two orders can be matched when the quality provided by the first equals the one required by the other.